hpcleuven/VscDocumentation/source/leuven/old_hardware/thinking_hardware.rst

   - login5\-tier2.hpc.kuleuven.be
   - login6\-tier2.hpc.kuleuven.be

-- One haswell login node for SSH access and :ref:`TurboVNC<TurboVNC start guide>` access.
+- One haswell login node for SSH access.

   - login7\-tier2.hpc.kuleuven.be
   - login8\-tier2.hpc.kuleuven.be